 Deep Vein Thrombosis (DVT) is a blood clot (thrombus) that obstructs one or more of the deep veins in the body, usually in the legs (2M/year)

-25% of these DVT cases is an Iliofemoral DVT (neccesitating a thrombectomy), of which 50% needs to be stented (0,25M/year)
+25% of these DVT cases is an Iliofemoral DVT potentially treated with a thrombectomy after which 50% needs to be stented (0,25M/year)

 After a DVT, 25 % develops a Post Thrombotic Syndrom (PTS) due to a central venous obstruction (15M prevalence)